 Part of the exercise of writing a dissertation lies in devising a topic that can be effectively handled within the word limit.
-However, in exceptional circumstances - for example if a large section of your dissertation is taken up with translations or lengthy appendices - you can apply to the Director of Graduate Studies for permission to exceed the word limit.
-This should be supported by an email from your supervisor. dissertation is taken up with translations or lengthy appendices for permission to exceed the word limit.
-This should be supported by an email from your can apply to the Director of Graduate Studies for permission to exceed the word limit.
-This should be supported by an email from your can apply to the Director of Graduate Studies for permission to exceed the word limit.
-This should be supported by an email from your supervisor.
+However, in exceptional circumstances - for example if a large section of your dissertation is taken up with lengthy appendices - you can apply to the Chair of Examiners for permission to exceed the word limit, by contacting the Course Administrator.
+This should be supported by an email from your supervisor and should be done in good time (in early Trinity).